alinesresende/soccer-stats-hub/README.md

     { "message": "All fields must be filled" }
     ```

-### 2.3 - Build the `/login` endpoint on the backend so that it doesn't allow access with an unregistered email or incorrect password on the frontend
+### 2.3 - Created the `/login` endpoint on the backend so that it doesn't allow access with an unregistered email or incorrect password on the frontend

 - If the login has the "email" **invalid** or the "password" **invalid**, the result returned will be similar to the one shown below, with a status http `401`: